The uneasiness of ‘easy modes’ prompts creative approaches from game developers

 “We refused to get rid of the permadeath on the heroes, even in Radiant Mode,” Bourassa said.
 “So when your [characters] die, they die.
 They’re gone.
 You have to live with those decisions.”

 As important as they can be for accessibility, easy modes can be “deceptively difficult” to implement, Kasavin said.
-When asked what he thought of the “Demon’s Souls” remake omitting an easy mode, he said he believes there is likely a “thoughtful way” to reduce difficulty in the title while still respecting the vision.
+When asked what he thought of the “Demon’s Souls” remake omitting an easy mode, he said he believes there is likely a “thoughtful way” to reduce difficulty in similar titles while still respecting the vision.

 “I do think some developer out there will crack the code on that,” he said.

 Some developers have opted to put control over accessibility or difficulty into the hands of players.
 Mega blockbuster “The Last of Us Part II,” for example, provides granular but flexible difficulty options like reducing accuracy of enemy fire and removing the ability for foe’s to flank you.
 A disabled gamer may not be able to complete a complicated combination of button mashing in a fighting game, or execute the carefully timed parries needed to defeat a boss in an action game, without the ability to tweak the difficulty to match their needs.
-Malleable settings allow players to tailor their experience in ways that suit their needs, along with a suite of accessibility options for the hearing impaired, better visibility for players with impaired vision, and more.
+Malleable settings allow players to tailor their experience, along with a suite of accessibility options for the hearing impaired, better visibility for players with impaired vision, and more.

 “Demon’s Souls” may not have an easy mode, for example, but it takes other routes to guide players through its brutal world.
 On the PlayStation 5, PlayStation Plus members can access 180 videos for tips and tricks instantly through the UI.
 Players who die can leave behind short notes for other players to find, too, which often include a helpful tip.